MicrosoftDocs/sdk-api/sdk-api-src/content/directml/nf-directml-idmlobject-setprivatedata.md

 Sets application-defined data to a DirectML device object, and associates that data with an application-defined <b>GUID</b>.
+This method is thread-safe.

 ## -parameters